DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

 ~~~
 In the file the first column contains the initial point used for the parabolic approximation.
 The next three columns contain the function value and the first two derivatives at the initial point that were used to compute the parabolic approximation.
-The user also will get updates on the current best approximation for a minima and the value of the first derivatie at this point through the command line if <tt>-DCMDL<tt> is set.
+The user also will get updates on the current best approximation for a minima and the value of the first derivatie at this point through the command line if <tt>-DCMDL</tt> is set.

 #### <tt>roots_brent_circle</tt>
 This target builds a script that computes minimas in the smallest singular value of the